MDS Computational Linguistics

 Highlights Specific To Computational Linguistics Option:

-- Courses are taught by a combined arts (linguistics), computer science, and statistics faculty giving students access to key experts within each field of study
+- Courses are taught by a combination of arts (linguistics), computer science, and statistics faculty members giving students access to key experts within each field of study

 - Students learn fundamental data science skills, techniques, and tools with the core Master of Data Science cohort, then branch off into more specialized courses, experiencing the benefits of a large program and small program in one